 That taqueria cook was confused.
 So was the waiter at I.H.O.P.

-Yet when I ask for butter, I get margarine.
-When I ask for butter again, I get confused looks.
-When I ask if a broth is homemade, I’m told yes.
+What does it say about us that when I ask for butter, I get margarine?
+Or that when I ask for butter again, I get confused looks?
+Or that when I ask if a broth is homemade, I’m told yes?
 Since when is margarine butter?
-Or adding water to a mix “homemade”?
+Or adding water to a bullion mix “homemade”?

 We’ve got a long way to go, people.